CtrlK

 Distinctiveness Conflict Risk

 Highly distinctive due to the specific mention of 'Azure AI Document Translation SDK' and 'batch translation' with format preservation.
-This is unlikely to conflict with general translation skills or other document processing skills.
+This clearly differentiates it from general translation skills, individual file processing skills, or other Azure services.

 3 / 3